authorjapps/zerocode/README.md

 ### Generating load for performance testing aka stress testing
 + Browse or clone this [sample performance-tests repo](https://github.com/authorjapps/performance-tests) with examples.
-   + Take advantage of the following two extended Junit load runners from the lib-
+   + Take advantage of the below Junit load-runners provided by Zerocode

 > @RunWith(ZeroCodeLoadRunner.class)